 Among his best-known books are his Authority in Islam; Theology of Discontent; Truth and Narrative; Close Up: Iranian Cinema, Past, Present, Future; Staging a Revolution: The Art of Persuasion in the Islamic Republic of Iran; Masters and Masterpieces of Iranian Cinema; Iran: A People Interrupted; Shi’ism: A Religion of Protest, and an edited volume, Dreams of a Nation: On Palestinian Cinema.

 His books have been widely received and critically acclaimed, including the Association of American Publishers Award for Best Book in Philosophy and Religion for his Authority in Islam, as well as the Columbia’s landmark Lionel Trilling Award for his Truth and Narrative, and the Marginal Revolution Book of the Year 2011 for his Shi’ism: A Religion of Protest.

-Harvard University Press (2012)
+Cambridge University Press (2023)

 (Standford University Press, 2023)

 (California University Press, 2022)

 (Edinburgh University Press, 2021)

 (Pluto Press, 2019)